A few weeks ago, my family and I spent the weekend in the mountains and we left our screens behind. It was one of the best weekends of my life.

 The impact of not having screens to pull us away was obvious almost immediately.
 Conversations were deeper because we were listening to each other instead of fidgeting with our phones in our pockets or pausing to check a notification.
 My wife and I both read hundreds of pages (from physical books!) that would have taken us days or weeks to get through in the fragmented schedule of our multitasking lives.
 We played games together, drank coffee together, ate amazing meals together, and were genuinely present.
 It was incredible how quickly I could feel my brain adapting to screen-less life, in a good way.

-We’ve already begun planning our unplugged weekend for next quarter, but I’ve also spent the weeks since our trip thinking about how to bring unplugged ideas into my daily life.
+We’ve already begun planning our unplugged weekend for next year, but I’ve also spent the weeks since our trip thinking about how to bring unplugged ideas into my daily life.
 First, I’m looking at ways to pare back all notifications that aren’t absolutely essential or to restrict the time windows when I can receive notifications.
 Second, I’m looking at ways to unbundle the functionality that my phone currently provides so I can leave it behind more often.
 For example, I’m migrating back to physical books for reading, my Mighty for listening to music, and my trusty Canon 60D for taking photos.
 I’m toying with the idea of going back to a physical pager for work on-call escalation and I’m exploring options for maps and navigation (another side note: it turns out that maps, not calls, is the killer app for smartphones!).

 Unplugging in an on-call world isn’t easy, but it is doable and it’s incredibly rewarding.
 It’s also a great way to identify tactical changes that you can bring back into daily life to reclaim your brain and improve your ability to focus.